-I am a Lecturer at Sydney Law School, where I teach evidence and trusts.
+I am a Lecturer at Sydney Law School.
 I have a PhD (2010) in Social Psychology from the University of British Columbia where I was a Killam Scholar and a JD (2014) from the University of Toronto.
 A long time, I ago graduated cum laude from the University of Virginia with a BA in Psychology and Economics.

 My research typically falls under the heading of psychology and law.
 In other words, I believe psychological research can tell us a lot about how legal doctrines ought to operate.
 For example, much of my research examines how unconscious biases can and do impact expert opinion evidence.
 Rules for the admission of lay and expert opinion should reflect such insights from rigorously performed psychological science.

-When I conduct empirical research, I am proud to say that I adhere to open and reproducible scientific methods.
+When I conduct empirical research, I attempt to do so with open and reproducible scientific methods.